-Best practice: Include cfgbuild.mak in all of your makefiles to set up the compiler, link flags, and link the FM toolchain.
+Note: For best practice, include cfgbuild.mak in all of your makefiles to set up the compiler, link flags, and link the FM toolchain.

 Memory Endian Issues

 The processors on the SafeNet ProtectServer Network and PCIe HSMs are big endian, whereas the PSI-E and PSG processors are little endian.
 In Release 5 (or higher) all methods of endian byte order manipulation are consolidated into the endyn.h header file.